lumizila/PathPlanningAStar/README.md

 ![GitHub Logo](/result1.png)

+As seen in the image, this path is mostly diagonal.
+That is because the number barriers (in black) are not so big so the path is mostly open.

 ### 2.2 With weights near barriers, using manhatan distance

 ![GitHub Logo](/result2.png)

+This path shows large deviations(curves) compared to the previous result (without the weights near barriers).

 ### 2.3 With weights near barriers, using diagonal distance

 ![GitHub Logo](/result3.png)

+This path is the same as the previous one in the beggining, however later it becomes mostly diagonal.

 ## 3. Conclusion